-The Law Office of A. Sobczyk I Wspólspracownicy is dedicated to providing corporate clients with comprehensive legal services, covering the full range of labour law issues and all employment law related matters, such as data protection, compliance, working time, social contributions and migration law.
-The Law Office of A. Sobczyk I Wspó?pracownicy is also available to assist clients in all stages of litigation as well as control and compliance procedures and processes under the purview of the respective authorities.
+The Law Office “A. Sobczyk I Współpracownicy” is dedicated to corporations.
+Our assistance to corporate clients includes the complete range of labour law as well as all employment related matters, such as personal data protection, compliance, working time, social contributions and migration law.
+The Law Office also offers comprehensive assistance during trials and court litigations, as well as other official proceedings or audits performed by respective authorities.

 2. Labour and Employment Law Requirements

-- Any employer employing at least 50 employees who are not covered by a single-establishment collective labour agreement or any multi-establishment collective labour agreement shall fix the conditions of remuneration for work in the rules relating to remuneration;
+- Any employer employing at least 50 employees, who are not covered by a single-establishment collective labour agreement, or any multi-establishment collective labour agreement, shall fix the conditions of remuneration for work in the rules relating to remuneration;

 - Any employer employing less than 50 employees who are not covered by a single-establishment collective labour agreement or any multi-establishment collective labour agreement, may fix the conditions of remuneration for work in the rules for remuneration;

-- Any employer employing at least 20 and less than 50 employees who are not covered by a single-establishment collective labour agreement or any multi-establishment collective labour agreement, shall fix the conditions of remuneration for work in the rules for remuneration, if the trade union organization of an establishment submits a request for fixing thereof.
+- Any employer employing at least 20 and less than 50 employees who are not covered by a single-establishment collective labour agreement or any multi-establishment collective labour agreement, shall fix the conditions of remuneration for work in the rules for remuneration, if the trade union organisation of an establishment submits a request for fixing thereof.

-- An employer employing at least 50 employees shall implement workplace regulations, unless the provisions of a collective labour agreement apply,
+- An employer employing at least 50 employees shall implement workplace regulations, unless the provisions of a collective labour agreement apply;

-- An employer employing less than 50 employees may implement workplace regulations, unless the provisions of a collective labour agreement apply,
+- An employer employing less than 50 employees may implement workplace regulations, unless the provisions of a collective labour agreement apply;

-Workplace regulations while specifying the rights and duties of employer and employees connected with order in the employing establishment, must specify in particular: organization of work, conditions for staying on the premises of the employing establishment during working time and after hours, equipping of employees with tools and materials, clothing and working shoes, and with means of individual protection and personal hygiene, working-time systems and schedules and adopted working-time settlement systems, night-time; the date, the place, the time and frequency of payment of remuneration; the types of work prohibited to young employees and women; types of work and list of working posts open to young employees for the purposes of occupational training; the list of the types of light work which may be performed by young adults employed for other purposes than occupational training; duties applicable to work safety and hygiene and fire protection, including the method of advising employees of occupational risks connected with work performed thereby; the method adopted by a given employer to confirm the time of employees arrival at work, their presence at work and leave of absence from work.
+Workplace regulations while specifying the rights and duties of employer and employees connected with order in the employing establishment, must specify in particular: organisation of work, conditions for staying on the premises of the employing establishment during working time and after hours, equipping of employees with tools and materials, clothing and working shoes, and with means of individual protection and personal hygiene, working-time systems and schedules and adopted working-time settlement systems, night-time; the date, the place, the time and frequency of payment of remuneration; the types of work prohibited to young employees and women; types of work and list of working posts open to young employees for the purposes of occupational training; the list of the types of light work which may be performed by young adults employed for other purposes than occupational training; duties applicable to work safety and hygiene and fire protection, including the method of advising employees of occupational risks connected with work performed thereby; the method adopted by a given employer to confirm the time of an employee’s arrival at work, their presence at work and leave of absence from work.

 Employers are required to complete certain health and safety training activities.
 The following is statutorily mandated training that employers must provide:

-- General, initial health and safety training and
+- general, initial health and safety training; and

-- And workplace training.
+- workplace training.